 Calculation of Longevity Increment

 The longevity increment, awarded each pay period, is calculated by multiplying the base pay for that pay period by the longevity percentage.
-Longevity is not included in vacation or earned time payout on termination.
+Longevity is not included in personal time or earned time payout on termination.

 Length of employment will start from the first day of status employment of at least 50% time for employees with a current hire date prior to July 1, 2011.